The Hitchhiker's Guide to the Galaxy (novel): Plot summary

-Meanwhile Zaphod Beeblebrox, Ford's "semi-cousin" and the President of the Galaxy, steals the spaceship Heart of Gold at its unveiling with his human companion, Trillian.
-The Heart of Gold is enabled with an "Infinite Improbability Drive" that allows it to travel instantaneously to any point in space by simultaneously passing through every point in the universe at once.
+Meanwhile, Zaphod Beeblebrox, Ford's "semi-cousin" and the President of the Galaxy, steals the spaceship Heart of Gold at its unveiling with his human companion, Trillian.
+The Heart of Gold is equipped with an "Infinite Improbability Drive" that allows it to travel instantaneously to any point in space by simultaneously passing through every point in the universe at once.
 However, the Infinite Improbability Drive has a side effect of causing impossible coincidences to occur in the physical universe.
-One of these improbable events happens when Arthur and Ford are rescued by the Heart of Gold as it travels using the Infinite Improbability Drive.
-Zaphod takes his passengers —-- Arthur, Ford, a depressed robot named Marvin, and Trillian -— to a legendary planet known as Magrathea.
-Magrathea was said to have been a planet whose inhabitants specialized in custom-building planets for others, but vanished after becoming so rich that the rest of the galaxy became poor.
+One of these improbable events occurs when Arthur and Ford are rescued by the Heart of Gold as it travels using the Infinite Improbability Drive.
+Zaphod takes his passengers—Arthur, Ford, a depressed robot named Marvin, and Trillian—to a legendary planet named Magrathea.
+Its inhabitants were said to have specialized in custom-building planets for others and to have vanished after becoming so rich that the rest of the galaxy became poor.
 Although Ford initially doubts that the planet is Magrathea, the planet's computers send them warning messages to leave before firing two nuclear missiles at the Heart of Gold.
-Arthur inadvertently saves them by activating the Infinite Improbability Drive improperly, causing the Heart of Gold to remain in Magrathea and for the missiles to transform into a sperm whale and a bowl of petunias.
-The whale, which unsuccessfully tries to make sense of its existence as it falls to the surface, opens a passage underground on its impact.
+Arthur inadvertently saves them by activating the Infinite Improbability Drive improperly, which also opens an underground passage.
 As the ship lands, Trillian's pet mice Frankie and Benjy escape.